 Refractor telescopes are known for their crisp and clear images.
 They also have the advantage of being maintenance-free, as the lenses do not require cleaning or adjustment.
 However, they tend to be more expensive than reflectors and are not as good at gathering light.

-Reflector telescopes, on the other hand, are known for their ability to gather light and their affordability.
+Reflector telescopes, on the other hand, are known for their affordability and ability to gather light.
 They tend to be less expensive than refractors and can provide a wider field of view.
 However, they do require maintenance, such as cleaning and collimation of the mirrors.

 When it comes to the best telescope for viewing the Moon, a good choice would be a refractor telescope with a long focal length.
 A telescope with a long focal length will provide a higher magnification and reveal more details of the Moon’s surface.
 A good option would be a telescope with a focal length of at least 600mm.